peteroupc/peteroupc.github.io/colorgen.md

 - **Reflective materials.** A _(spectral) reflectance curve_ describes the fraction of light reflected by a reflective (opaque) material.
 - **Transmissive materials.** A _transmittance curve_ describes the fraction of light that passes through a transmissive (translucent or transparent) material, such as a light filter.

-A material's perceived color depends on its reflectance or transmittance curve, the light source, and the viewer (whose visual response is modeled by three _color matching functions_).
-That curve, the light source's SPD, and the color matching functions, are converted to three numbers (called _tristimulus values_) that uniquely identify that color.
+A material's perceived color depends on its reflectance or transmittance curve, the light source, and the viewer (whose visual response is modeled by three _color-matching functions_).
+That curve, the light source's SPD, and the color-matching functions, are converted to three numbers (called _tristimulus values_) that uniquely identify that color.

 The pseudocode below includes a `SpectrumToTristim` method for computing tristimulus values.
 In the method: